pulsemicro/sample-1-instructions/README.md

 ### Can I post by sample application somewhere (such as Microsoft Azure) for you to see?

 You can, and this will help us when executing your sample application.
 But we still want to see the source code.

+### How long should this project take?

+We wrote an acceptable project with the minimum requirements (no extras) in **61 minutes**.
+We used Visual Studio 2012, ASP.NET MVC4, and [KnockoutJS](http://knockoutjs.com/).
+It took an additional 2 minutes to add "Realtime Preview" (extra option #1).